-A Guide To the Best Free Things To Do in Glasgow For History Lovers
+A Guide to the Best Free Things to Do in Glasgow for History Lovers

-Free Things To Do in Glasgow
+Free things to do in Glasgow

 Glasgow Cathedral and Necropolis

-Glasgow Cathedral has a history dating back to the 12th century and it’s completely free to enter.
-It’s considered to be one of Scotland’s most impressive medieval religious buildings and it survived almost fully intact following the Protestant Reformation.
-Inside, visitors can also climb down to the 13th century crypt for no additional charge.
-Before leaving this area I would recommend climbing up to the Necropolis which is a Victorian cemetery with incredible views over Glasgow.
+Glasgow Cathedral has a history dating back to the 12th century and it’s one of the best free things to do in Glasgow.
+It’s considered to be one of Scotland’s most impressive medieval religious buildings too, and it survived almost fully intact following the Protestant Reformation.
+Inside, visitors can climb down to the 13th century crypt for no additional charge.

-Visit the many free museums in Glasgow
+Visit the free museums in Glasgow

 Explore Merchant City

-Many of the free walking tours in Glasgow will take you through the heart of Merchant City - and for good reason.
+A lot of the free walking tours in Glasgow will take you through the heart of Merchant City – and for good reason.
 This is one of the oldest areas of Glasgow and today it’s very well known for its cafes, shops, and quite a few art centres and street art.
 As you walk around Merchant City you’ll find some remnants of Glasgow’s medieval past blending in with later buildings as well.
-If you’re looking for a unique activity to do in Glasgow I would recommend getting a ticket for the Sharmanka Kinetic Theatre too.

 Find some street art

 Glasgow is often referred to as the cultural capital of Scotland and it’s very well known for its incredible street art.
 One of the best ways to see the most popular murals in Glasgow is to follow the City Centre Mural Trail which is a self guided tour around the city.
-If you prefer, there are also guided walking tours that you can join.
+If you prefer, there are also guided street art walking tours that you can join.
 This is one of the best free things to do in Glasgow if the weather is cooperating.

 Walk through Glasgow Green